In theory, your role as a teacher is to plan and deliver your lessons, and everything will fall into place.

 You may also turn it into a game.
 Use points to grade papers and give some rewards when a student reaches a specific number of points.
 Treating scores like a fun game helps motivate students to focus and improve their scores.

-Positive behavior management offers a fundamentally different path from the dominant traditional approach.
+Positive Action behavior management offers a fundamentally different path from the dominant traditional approach.
 One rooted in learning readiness: strengthening student motivation, developing responsible behaviors, and nurturing healthy development from the inside out.

 Teach with zero friction with Positive Action’s streamlined routine and unified approach, now with a powerful platform to match.